coredns/coredns/middleware/kubernetes/README.md

 * Implement namespace filtering to different zones.
 * Implement IP selection and ordering (internal/external).
 * Implement SRV-record queries using naive lookup.
+* Flatten service and namespace names to valid DNS characters. (service names and namespace names in k8s may use uppercase and non-DNS characters.
+Implement flattening to lower case and mapping of non-DNS characters to DNS characters in a standard way.)
 * Do we need to generate synthetic zone records for namespaces?
 * Implement wildcard-based lookup.
 * Improve lookup to reduce size of query result (namespace-based?, other ideas?)